 The course listings below are a representation of what this academic program requires.
 For a full review of this program in detail please see our official online academic bulletin AND consult with an academic advisor.
 This listing does not include the General Education courses required for all majors and may not include some program specific information, such as admissions, retention, and termination standards.

 (Click on the course name or number for a complete course description.)

-Community Health Education Major
+Public Health Education Major

-The purpose of this major is to prepare students for careers in a variety of official, voluntary, community based organizations, private health agencies and hospitals.
+The purpose of this major is to prepare students for careers in a variety of official, voluntary, community-based organizations, private health agencies and hospitals.
 Some career possibilities include, but are not limited to: the education of the public regarding chronic and communicable disease prevention; the promotion of wellness; assessing, planning and implementing programs within communities; and organizing communities regarding health issues.